Sagarsubedi619/leetcodeprograms/README.md

 LeetCode is an excellent resource for sharpening your coding skills, preparing for technical interviews, or just having fun with challenging problems.
 This repository serves as a collection of solutions to various LeetCode problems, organized for easy reference and learning.

 Each problem solution is accompanied by detailed explanations, comments, and analysis of the time and space complexity.
-This should help you understand not only how to solve the problem but also why the solution works efficiently.
+This should help understand not only how to solve the problem but also why the solution works efficiently.

 ## Getting Started